carlosfranzreb/spane/README.md

 ## Installation

-The framework can be installed with `pip install .`, but requires system packages and a second repository (NISQA) for the naturalness evaluation.
+The framework can be installed with `pip`, but requires system packages and a second repository (NISQA) for the naturalness evaluation.
 The script `build/framework.sh` creates a conda environment, installs the framework there and runs the tests.
-Please run
+It is also the script used in the GitHub CD pipeline.
+Please use it to install the framework.

-Not that we expect this repository to be installed inside another one where you implement your models and run the experiments, as shown below.
+Note that we expect this repository to be installed inside another one where you implement your anonymizers and run the experiments, as shown below.
 The build script and the tests also assume this.

 ### Expected structure